-We have done regular live recordings of band performances over the years.
+We have regularly made live recordings of band performances over the years.
 Recording on location and later the final mix done from our studio.
-We had invested in a double Alesis HD24 hard-disk recording set up especially for this branch of sport.
+We had invested in a double Alesis HD24 hard-disk recording set up especially for this sport.

-The 2 coupled machines were neatly in a flight case, along with the right number of pre-amps.
-This set up went to the place of the concert and was linked to the stage set up on stage by means of a splitter.
+The 2 connected machines were neatly in a flight case, together with the correct number of pre-amps.
+This set up was taken to the location of the concert and was linked to the stage set up on stage by means of a splitter.
 Microphones and DI boxes intended for the PA were given a double function in this way.
 It was a lot of work, but the result was good.
-The registration of the direct microphone signals was later unloaded in our studio in Protools for the final mix.
+The registration of the direct microphone signals was later unloaded in our studio into Protools for the final mix.
 Nowadays this is much easier.
-Most venues work FOH with digital tables, where you directly attach a laptop.
-Signals are leveled through the table's pre-amps and passed dry for recording.
+Most venues work FOH with digital tables, where you directly connect a laptop.
+Signals are leveled via the table's pre-amps and passed dry for recording.
 You only need to bring a hard drive to take the recordings to the studio for the mix.

-Actually, this is a very effective and relatively cheap way to capture the magic of a band.
-We were one of the founders of the rock band Voltage.
-We made live recordings at Muziekcentrum De Bosuil, which later became part of Rock Inc. Recordings are mixed.
+This is actually a very effective and relatively cheap way to capture the magic of a band.
+For example, we were the founders of the rock band Voltage.
+We made live recordings at Music Center De Bosuil, which later recorded at Rock Inc. Recording are mixed.

-Because the band had their sound well organized and played very tight, mixing was a joy and a representative, honest and atmospheric live demo was created.
-If you choose this way of recording, it is a must for the band to take the stage well prepared.
+Because the band had a good sound and played really tight, the mixing was a joy and a representative, honest and atmospheric live demo was created.
+If you choose this recording method, it is a must for the band to be well prepared on stage.